LISTEN TO AUDIO OF THIS CONTENT

 - Experience depersonalization or dissociation (psychotic break from reality)

 DXM Overdose Warning

 - Overdosing on dextromethorphan leads to a dangerous, altered state of consciousness similar to the state experienced by people on PCP or ketamine.

 People who have taken 750 to 1500 milligrams of cough medicine (normal dose is 10 to 25 milligrams) may imagine they are invincible or possess superhuman powers.
 This state can cause people to do things that could harm them like jumping off buildings or driving too fast on curvy roads.

 Many cough suppressants also contain acetaminophen, guaifenesin or chlorpheniramine for reducing fever and relieving muscle and joint aches related to colds and flu.
 Abusers could suffer permanent liver damage, seizures or even coma due to overdosing on these other ingredients.

-- Combining DXM and these additional substances with alcohol, marijuana or other drugs may cause signs of impending overdose such as reduced heart rate, slowed breathing and dangerously low blood pressure.
+- Combining additional substances such as alcohol, marijuana or other drugs may cause signs of impending overdose such as reduced heart rate, slowed breathing and dangerously low blood pressure.

 Although research is scant, people abusing it can become physically and psychologically addicted.
 These products can cause opioid-like effects.
 It over excites dopamine receptors in the brain.

 - Abuser may suffer intense withdrawal symptoms such as anxiety, nausea, fever, chills and strong cravings

 Dextromethorphan DXM Abuse By Teenagers